 About Sarah

-In addition to writing about disability rights issues for publications such as The Atlantic, The New York Times, and Slate, Sarah has copyedited for several digital and print publications, including The Appeal, a nonprofit news organization dedicated to exposing “the harms of a criminal legal system entrenched in centuries of systemic racism,” and The Writer’s Chronicle, a magazine for writers published by the Association of Writers & Writing Programs.
-She is also the author of Country of Glass, a poetry collection published by Gallaudet University Press in May 2022.
+Sarah has also edited The Deaf Poets Society, a now-defunct magazine featuring work by D/deaf and disabled artists and writers that she cofounded (it was her brainchild) in 2016-2021; The Appeal, a nonprofit news organization dedicated to exposing “the harms of a criminal legal system entrenched in centuries of systemic racism”; and The Writer’s Chronicle, a magazine for writers published by the Association of Writers & Writing Programs.

 Image description: Book cover.
 Centered text (top to bottom): COUNTRY of GLASS (sans serif font); poems (script font); Sarah Katz (serif font).
 The cover has a white background with three circles in varying sizes and three varying shades of yellow.